The Message of Jesus: Why Would Anyone Want to Be a Christian?

 Some people reject God because there is evil in the world.
 “If God is all good, loving, and powerful, then he would eliminate evil.”
 But they do not consider the possibility that this is what God is actually in the process of doing.
 Selfishness is evil, and love is good.
 God has demonstrated his love by sending Jesus to rescue us from our selfishness.
 Jesus shows us that love triumphs over evil—evil does not have the last word in his life or in ours.
 Evil is not eliminated yet, but it will be.

 The concept of “evil” requires that there be a God to define what “good” is.
 Atheism cannot define good—it even implies that aggression is just as good as kindness, as long as it helps the species survive.
 But is it good for the species to survive?
 Atheism cannot say.
 Good and evil become matters of opinion, and that changes from time to time.
-There have been times in history when most people in a particular culture thought that slavery was good, or genocide was good.
-If we are to label anything as evil, we need a standard that transcends public opinion.
-Many believe that this standard is given to us most clearly in the Christian faith.

 6. The return of Christ

 This life, with all its pains and problems, is not all there is.
 There will come a time when injustices will be set right, and goodness will be rewarded.
-The apostle Paul, preaching to philosophers in Athens, ended his speech with this claim: “God commands all people everywhere to repent.
-For he has set a day when he will judge the world with justice by the man he has appointed.
-He has given proof of this to everyone by raising him from the dead” (Acts 17:30-31).
-Only a person who has been through death and come out the other side can credibly claim to give eternal life.
+The apostle Paul, preaching to philosophers in Athens, ended his speech with this claim: “[God] commands all people everywhere to repent, because he has fixed a day on which he will have the world judged in righteousness by a man whom he has appointed, and of this he has given assurance to all by raising him from the dead” (Acts 17:30-31).

 Conclusion